Understanding Your Wig Options

 Wigs & Scarves Workshop

-Learn about hair loss and caring for your scalp during treatment, all about wigs, and other hair alternatives, including scarf-tying techniques.
+Losing your hair during cancer treatment can be emotional and overwhelming.
+Learn about what to expect with hair loss, how to care for your scalp during and after treatment, all about wigs and other hair alternatives, including scarf-tying techniques.

 About this Workshop